-The last main result of this text gives sufficient conditions for $\Lambda$ to be Artin-Schelter Gorenstein or Artin-Schelter regular when $A$ is an augmented $H$-module algebra (and such that the augmentation ideal is an $H$-submodule).
-Note that for each point of the theorem below, the hypotheses entail that the antipode of $H$ is invertible. \begin{THM}[\ref{sec:13}, \ref{sec:21}] Let $H$ be a Hopf algebra.
-Let $A$ be an augmented $H$-module algebra that is moreover noetherian.
-Assume that $A$ is Artin-Schelter Gorenstein with dimension $n$. \begin{enumerate} \item If ${\rm gl.dim.}\,A<\infty$ and $H$ has Van den Bergh duality with dimension $d$, then $\Lambda$ is Artin-Schelter regular with dimension $n+d$. \item If $H$ is finite-dimensional, then $\Lambda$ is Artin-Schelter Gorenstein with dimension $n$. \item If $H$ has Van den Bergh duality with dimension $d$, then $A\sharp H$ is Artin-Schelter Gorenstein with dimension $n+d$. \end{enumerate} \end{THM} Note that part (2) was proved in \cite[Theorem 4.1]{MR3250287} when $A$ is connected graded Artin-Schelter Gorenstein.
-Note also that \cite[Proposition 3.8]{MR2809906} proves that, when $H$ is finite-dimensional and semi-simple and $A$ is an $H$-module dg algebra concentrated in nonnegative degrees and with zero component equal to $\k$, then $A$ is Artin-Schelter Gorenstein if and only $A\sharp H$ is so.
+The last main result of this text gives sufficient conditions for $\Lambda$ to be Artin-Schelter Gorenstein/regular when $A$ is an augmented $H$-module algebra.
+Note that the hypotheses below entail that the antipode of $H$ is invertible. \begin{THM}[\ref{sec:13}, \ref{sec:21}] Let $H$ be a Hopf algebra.
+Let $A$ be an augmented $H$-module algebra which is moreover noetherian.
+Assume that $A$ is Artin-Schelter Gorenstein in dimension $n$. \begin{enumerate} \item If ${\mathrm{gl.dim.}}\,A<\infty$ and $H$ has Van den Bergh duality in dimension $d$, then $\Lambda$ is Artin-Schelter regular in dimension $n+d$. \item If ${\mathrm{dim}}_\k\,H<\infty$, then $\Lambda$ is Artin-Schelter Gorenstein in dimension $n$. \item If $H$ has Van den Bergh duality in dimension $d$, then $A\sharp H$ is Artin-Schelter Gorenstein in dimension $n+d$. \end{enumerate} \end{THM} Part (2) was proved in \cite[Theorem 4.1]{MR3250287} when $A$ is connected graded Artin-Schelter Gorenstein.
+Besides \cite[Proposition 3.8]{MR2809906} proved that, when $H$ is finite-dimensional and semi-simple and $A$ is an $H$-module dg algebra concentrated in nonnegative degrees and with zero component equal to $\k$, then $A$ is Artin-Schelter Gorenstein if and only if so is $A\sharp H$.